 Raster engraving is done using a raster image or graphics.
 You can obtain such images from digital cameras.
 The common file formats that you see, such as JPG, PNG, TIFF, and BMP, are raster images.
 These are created with the help of pixels.

-When raster engraving is done using a raster image, the laser machine works line by line and point by point.
+When raster engraving is done using a raster image, the laser engraver works line by line and point by point.
 It follows the same pattern of pixels and engraves the image over the object.
 The machine works like an inkjet printer.
 Due to the line-by-line operation of the machine, the engraving is quite bold and visible.

 A vector image on the other hand is a pixel-independent image.
 There are no pixels or square boxes even if you magnify the image.
 There are anchor points on the image, and these points are joined together with the help of a line or curve.
 It is quite similar to the Join the Dots activity that kids do at school.
 After joining the dots with lines and curves, you have an image.